bkauf/next-store/README.md

 ```

-1. create a .env file in the demo-website directory and replace the variables below with your own.
-If you would like to run this locally and not in cloud build on GCP you will need a service account, see option section below for more details.
+Create a .env file in the demo-website directory and replace the variables below with your own.

-#If you plan to run the application container locally, you will need the following sevice account variable to the .env file
-#GOOGLE_APPLICATION_CREDENTIALS="sa.json"

 ```sh
 ENV_FILE="demo-website/.env"